Skip to main content

 • “The character designs are expressive, making the emotions of the story feel more immediate.”

-• “The plot and character development didn't slowly drag you along; it was really good at getting to the point.”
+• “The plot and character development weren't slowly dragging you along a gravel road with long, drawn-out backstories; it was really good at just getting to the point.”

 • “Then there is the rushed story and lack of character development later in the game to the point that I forgot about some of them until they were required to advance the story.”